 Pro tip: Be sure to find a past sponsor to give this matching gift before the campaign in exchange for free advertisement with your donor base.

-10 Best Practices in Digital Fundraising
+10 Best Practices in Digital Fundraising for Nonprofits:

 Let’s have a look at the best practices for making the most of digital fundraising for your nonprofit.